MercyWangondu/-ICS3203-CAT2-Assembly--Wangondu-Mercy-Mumbi--152063-./README.md

-# -ICS3203-CAT2-Assembly--Wangondu-Mercy-Mumbi--152063-.
+# ICS3203(AssemblyProgramming-CAT2)-Wangondu Mercy Mumbi-152063
+### DESCRIPTION OF THE FOUR TASKS

 This repository contains the solutions to the CAT 2 Assembly Programming tasks for ICS3203.
 The tasks demonstrate core assembly programming concepts such as control flow, array manipulation, modular programming, and data monitoring.

 ## Task 1: Control Flow and Conditional Logic
 ### Purpose